DrCuis/How-to-guides/200-Layout/210-Layout-Tour/README.md

   ColoredBoxMorph new ; color: Color blue;
 ````

-the #color: message would have been sent to the **ColoredBoxedMorph** class, the target of the original message.
+the #color: message would have been sent to the **ColoredBoxMorph** class, the target of the original message.

 ````Smalltalk
   ColoredBoxMorph new :: color: Color blue
 ````

-on the other hand sends #color: to the result of (ColoredBoxedMorph new), which is a new instance of a ColoredBoxedMorph.
+on the other hand sends #color: to the result of (ColoredBoxMorph new), which is a new instance of a ColoredBoxMorph.
-  Using a cascade with #yourself allows us to get the target receiver, the BoxedMorph, which is then the argument to #addMorph: message sent to our LayoutMorph.
+  Using a cascade with #yourself allows us to get the target receiver, the ColoredBoxMorph, which is then the argument to #addMorph: message sent to our LayoutMorph.

 Whew!
 OK.
 No more shortcuts.
 But these two shortcuts, cascade and chain, are very useful.